 In today's paper manufacturing process, many raw materials used are either mineral-oil based or obtained from mining operations.
-Sappi Fine Paper Europe is developing processes intended to enable use of raw materials that result from primary processes as a waste or byproduct in order to further boost the level of sustainability of coated paper.
+Sappi Fine Paper Europe's R&D is developing processes that enable use of raw materials that result from primary processes as a waste or byproduct in order to further boost the level of sustainability of coated paper.
+As has been developed in Sappi Fine Paper North America, new binder technology that is more eco-friendly and cost effective has been introduced into the European products.
+In both North America and Europe Sappi has developed a set of alternative binder techniques that are expected to provide a buffer against the impact of increasing oil prices on latex prices.

-Using adapted coating application technology, Sappi Fine Paper Europe has been able to significantly reduce manufacturing costs.
-In addition the further adaptation of the paper-architecture of coated paper, allows the use of cheaper raw materials thus lowering manufacturing costs significantly at various mills.
-In close co-operation with Tech Centre Westbrook, a Global Workshop addressing these technologies has been organized.
+Using R&D's adapted coating application technology, Sappi Fine Paper Europe has been able to significantly reduce manufacturing costs.
+In addition, the further adaptation of paper-architecture of coated paper allows the use of cheaper raw materials, thus lowering manufacturing costs significantly at various mills.